S-Varshaa-Sai-Sripriya/End-to-End-MLOps-Project-with-MLflow-Docker-and-CI-CD/README.md

-# 🧪 End-to-End MLOps Project with MLflow, Docker, and CI/CD
+# 🧪 End to End MLOps Project with MLflow, Docker, and CI/CD

 A full-stack Machine Learning project that automates the entire ML lifecycle — from data ingestion to model deployment — using modular Python code, MLflow for experiment tracking, Docker for containerization, and GitHub Actions for CI/CD.